jonwalstedt/vigorjs.componentmanager/public/docs/filter.md

         **cantMatch** String / Regexp (optional)
       </td>
       <td class="docs-table__column docs-table__column-2">
+        <p>This filter property works in the same way as **excludeIfMatch**, you set it to a string or regular expression that should match the filterString on one or more instanceDefinitions, if it matches the instancDefiniton will be excluded.</p>

-        <p>This filter property does not allow the filterString on instanceDefinitions to be undefined.
-If they are undefined they will fail this filter.</p>
+        <p>This difference between cantMatch and excludeIfMatch is that this filter property does not allow the filterString on instanceDefinitions to be undefined.
+If they are undefined they will fail this filter (and in this case not be excluded).</p>

         <p>See the [Filter by string](/examples/filter-by-string) examples.</p>
       </td>